morty-faas/cli/CONTRIBUTING.md

 ## Compile from source

 You only need to install [Go](https://go.dev/doc/install) 1.19+ to compile the project locally.
-Also, you need to have access to the [morty-faas/controller](https://github.com/morty-faas/controller) repository with your account.

 Now, you can run the following command to compile the project :